 On the first offense, confiscated items will be returned to the student at the end of the day (after 3:10) and the student will be assigned an After School Detention (ASD).
-On the second offense, confiscated items will be turned over to the parent/guardian and the student will be assigned an After School Detention (ASD).
-On the third and all subsequent offenses, items will be returned to the student at the end of the day (after 3:10) and the student will receive 1 day of In School Suspension.
+On the second offense, confiscated items will be turned over to the parent/guardian, the student will be assigned an After School Detention (ASD), and they will lose their confiscated item privilege for two weeks.
+On the third and all subsequent offenses, confiscated items will be turned over to the parent/guardian, the student will receive 1 day of In School Suspension, and they will lose their confiscated item privilege for two weeks.